yhanessaanne/yhanessaanne.github.io2/essays/semantic-ui.md

 This is because Semantic UI emphasizes their most well-known feature: using natural English language.
 This means that it uses common syntax and simple phrases to simply create what you want.
 For example, if I wanted to create a four item menu bar, I could simply type: <code class="language-plaintext highlighter-rouge">ui four item menu</code>.
-And from there I can further manipulate the menu bar's 'color, size, or add dropdowns with Semantic UI.
+And from there I can further manipulate the menu bar's color, size, or add dropdowns with Semantic UI.
 The results give you a clean polished look without starting from scratch.

 ## Takeaways